 Community Standards and Conduct Team

-The Community Standards and Conduct team consists of: the Dean of Student Engagement (Conduct Review Officer), Associate Director of Care and Community Standards, and the Student Conduct Committee.
+The Community Standards and Conduct team consists of: the Dean of Student Engagement (Conduct Review Officer), Assistant Director of Student Care and Conduct, and the Student Conduct Committee.
 The President of the College has delegated the administrative responsibility for student conduct processes to the Associate Director of Care Community Standards, who is responsible for the effective day-to-day management and operation of the processes..
 The Associate Director of Care Community Standards provides information and consultation to students, staff, and faculty; reviews cases; coordinates and schedules informal hearings; maintains conduct records; serves as primary conduct officer.